 Place onto wax paper on a cookie sheet.

-Place cake balls into the freezer to set the chocolate.
+Place cake bites into the freezer to set the chocolate.

-Once set, store the cake balls in an airtight container.
+Once set, store the cake bites in an airtight container.

 Keep refrigerated or frozen.

 And enjoy your vegan, dairy-free and egg-free cake pops!